longwind48/convo-miner/README.md

 Finally, and most importantly, a lot of the information about conversation in fiction is contained not in dialogue text itself, but in the exposition `{O}`.
 Narrative exposition may add context to the ongoing conversation.
 It may also signal a change in conversational or situational context and thus the beginning of a new narrative sequence.
 Thus, any method that looks purely at the conversational utterances is likely to fall short.

 In sum, we suspect that there isn't a simple set of rules one can use to extract conversations.
 We propose that solving this task would  require a model that can detect very subtle and complex correlations between the narrative text and dialogue.
 It would also need to readily identify sequences of text.
-Thus, we decided to approach this problem using a sequence-labelling **Deep Learning** model implemented in **tensorflow 2.0**.
-We build such a model, and compare it against a set of heuristic methods.
+Thus, we decided to approach this problem using a sequence-labelling **Deep Learning** model constructed using a custom-built **BERT**+ **LSTM** architecture implemented in **tensorflow 2.0**.
+We compare it against a heuristic method.

 # Identifying Conversations